NeonOcean/S4.Cycle/Plans.md

 ## Dot App
 - Allow the app to send the player notifications when a sim is fertile.
 (By patron request!)
+(Available in patron preview version!)

 ## Mod Support
 (Let me know about a mod you want Cycle to support.
 If I know many people want Cycle the support a certain mod then it increases the likelihood I will add such support.)